Oslandia/workshop-3d-itowns/2_analysis/4_PointCloud.md

 # Point Cloud

-A point cloud is already stored in the **patchs_400** database, using the PGPointCloud extension.
+As seen previously, a point cloud is already stored for Montreal in the *pa* table within the *pc_montreal* database.
+You may access the database with `psql pc_montreal`.

 You can view it either in [iTowns](http://3d.oslandia.com/) or in [PotreeViewer](http://3d.oslandia.com/potree/examples/lopocs.html).

-Access the database with `psql pc_montreal`.

 ## PGPointCloud basics

-PGPointCloud stores does not store points directly in the database.
+PGPointCloud does not store points directly in the database.
 Instead, to relieve postgres from the load caused by the massive amount of points, it stores patches of points.

-Count the number of patches.
+To count the number of patches within the *pa* table:

 `SELECT count(*) from pa;`

-Each patch is made of several hundred of neighboring points.
+Each patch is made of several hundred of neighboring points thanks to the chipper filter of PDAL.
+You can retrieve the size of a patch thanks to the *pc_numpoints* function:

 `SELECT pc_numpoints(pa) from pa LIMIT 1;`

-The points are stored compressed.
+Note that it's possible to store PGPointCloud patches with 4 kinds of compression : none, dimensional, GHT or LAZ.

 Each point has a number of dimension, such as 3D coordinates (x,y,z), classification or color.